The Revenant (2015 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 78%, based on 401 reviews, with an average rating of 7.80/10.
+On Rotten Tomatoes, the film has an approval rating of 78%, based on 400 reviews, with an average rating of 7.90/10.
 The website's critical consensus reads: "As starkly beautiful as it is harshly uncompromising, The Revenant uses Leonardo DiCaprio's committed performance as fuel for an absorbing drama that offers punishing challenges—and rich rewards."
 On Metacritic, the film has a weighted average score of 76 out of 100, based on 50 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, and PostTrak reported audiences gave it an overall positive score of 85% and a 59% "definite recommend".

 The performances of Leonardo DiCaprio and Tom Hardy garnered widespread critical acclaim, earning them Academy Award nominations for Best Actor and Best Supporting Actor respectively, with DiCaprio winning his category, marking his first Oscar win.

 Reviewers cited in a CBS News survey of critics highly praised DiCaprio's performance, referring to it as an "astonishing testament to his commitment to a role" and as an "anchoring performance of ferocious 200 percent commitment".
 Peter Travers of Rolling Stone called DiCaprio's acting "a virtuoso performance, thrilling in its brute force and silent eloquence".
 Writing for Vulture, David Edelstein called the film a "tour de force" and "[b]leak as hell but considerably more beautiful", but noted it had "traditional masculinity instead of a search for what illuminates man's inhumanity to man".

 Justin Chang of Variety wrote Iñárritu "increasingly succumbs to the air of grim overdetermination that has marred much of [his] past work" and it was "an imposing vision... but also an inflated and emotionally stunted one".
 Stephanie Zacharek, writing for Time magazine, gave a positive review to the film stating: "Inarritu may have fashioned The Revenant as the ultimate endurance test, but as Glass, DiCaprio simply endures.
 He gives the movie a beating heart, offering it up, figuratively speaking, alive and bloody on a platter.
 It—he—is the most visceral effect in the movie: revenge served warm.
 Bon appetit."
 Richard Brody of The New Yorker was critical of the film, and said that Emmanuel Lubezki's images were mere "pictorial ornament[s] to Alejandro G. Iñárritu's bland theatrical stagings".
-A critic for Santa Barbara Independent considered it a remake of Man in the Wilderness (1971).
+A critic for Santa Barbara Independent considered the remake of Man in the Wilderness (1971) to be too much slow paced, leaving the audience cold.

-The Revenant was ranked 22nd on Metacritic's and 79th on Rotten Tomatoes' list of best films of 2015.
+The Revenant was ranked 22nd on Metacritic's and 100th on Rotten Tomatoes' list of best films of 2015.